DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 20 >>- toEvenNumber >>- toValidString
 ```

-I think the only reason why those custom operators exist in FP languages is because it improves readability of the code.
-If you know what to operator means - and it's likely you will because they are very common connectors - then you read code and immediately understand the intention of the code.
+I think the only reason why many custom operators exist in FP languages is because it improves readability of the code.
+If you know what an operator does - and it's likely you will because they are very common connectors - then you read code and immediately understand the intention of the code.
 Using them the code should more declarative, with the tradeoff that somebody not used to those operators will thing it is very foreign syntax.

 There's other custom operators you will see when reading about FP.
 There's the two I've encountered most often:

-- Bind, also called FlatMap in Swift: Expressed as >>>, >>= or >>-
+- Bind, also called **FlatMap** in Swift: Expressed as >>>, >>= or **>>-**
-- Apply, or 'Applicative functors': Expressed as <*>
+- **Apply**, or 'Applicative functors': Expressed as **<*>**

 ThoughtBot created two open source projects that are very helpful to understand practical operators used for function composition: [Runes][runes] and [Argo][argo].
 Those projects are concise and helped me a lot to grasp some FP concepts, I encourage you to check them.